Collection Management Policy

 Founded in 1914, Colorado Christian University (CCU) is a four-year, private Christian university in the Rocky Mountain region.
 CCU offers degree programs through the College of Undergraduate Studies for traditional students and for adult students through the College of Adult and Graduate Studies.

 The Clifton Fowler Library is located on the main campus and a virtual library is accessible to students from any computer with Internet access.
 A Music Library is located in the School of Music.
 The library supports all CCU students and students at the CCU Centers (Lakewood, Denver Tech, Northglenn, Loveland, Colorado Springs, Grand Junction, Sterling and Global Online) are served by online databases and reference services from the central library.
-Four professional librarians, one fulltime staff, and work study student staff provide these library resources and services.
+Four professional librarians, one and one half staff, and work study student staff provide these library resources and services.

 The library supports CCU’s thirteen Strategic Objectives which include: